TarinaSnyman/FreeLanceWorkManager/README.md

 ## 🛠️ Built With

-- Java SE (Standard Edition)
+- Java
-- Swing (for GUI)
+- Swing
 - JDBC (Java Database Connectivity)
-- [Specify your database, e.g., SQLite, MySQL, or PostgreSQL]
+- PostgreSQL (Database is saved on locally)

 - ## 🤝 Contributions